 Distribution & agency

-Distribution and agency are commonly used for the marketing and sales of products and services and require specific contracting.
-Therefore it is important that those relationships are documented and formalized in written agreements.
+Distribution and agency are widely used in marketing and selling products and services and have a special form of contracting.
+The agreements within a distribution or agency network must therefore be properly arranged.
 This requires both commercial and specialized legal knowledge.
-We assist our clients both with national and international distribution and agency matters, setting up or terminating distribution networks and agency relationships and all related agreements.
-We also assist our clients with court proceedings about distribution and agency.
-In case of cross border matters, you can rely on our worldwide network of specialized lawyers.
+We assist our clients with national and international distribution and agency, setting up or terminating distribution networks and agency relationships and all related contracts.
+We also assist our clients in conducting legal proceedings about distribution and agency.

 News